chalabaj/Snafu/README.md

 AK Belyaev, The Journal of Chemical Physics 147, 234301 (2017); **doi:10.1063/1.5000718**

 Snafu is python-based code.
-It was developed and tested on Linux/Debian 4.7.2-5 platform and Anaconda 4.6 package (python 3.6.8 or 3.7.3 should work).
+It was developed and tested on Linux/Debian 4.7.2-5 platform and Anaconda 4.6 package (python 3.6.8 and newer should work).
 MPI parallel environment for TeraChem-1.9 point-to-point communication was tested with mpich-3.1.3 and mpi4py-3.0.0 package.
 MPI4PY has to be build with the same mpich version as TeraChem.

 ---